At Student Housing and Hospitality Services, we care deeply about our impact on the well-being of our planet and our communities.

 This commitment includes adopting practices, relationships and priorities that promote ecological integrity, social justice, and secure livelihoods.
 Through the choices we offer, we seek to nurture an appetite for learning about, and connecting with, the food that we eat.

-- Visit the section Keeping it local for more information.
+Visit the section Mac Farm Sourcing for more information.

 GOING FAIR TRADE